NeilWJames/simple-taxonomy-refreshed/docs/addmod.md

 ![REST Panel](../images/AddTaxRest.png)

-If non-standard processing is required for RST processing, the code routines can be declared here.
+If non-standard processing is required for REST processing, the code routines can be declared here.

 ## Other